Spencer Howard: Draft and minor leagues (2017–2019)

-The Philadelphia Phillies of Major League Baseball (MLB) selected Howard in the second round, 45th overall, of the 2017 MLB Draft.
+The Philadelphia Phillies of Major League Baseball (MLB) selected Howard in the second round, 45th overall, of the 2017 Major League Baseball Draft.
 He was the third-highest draft pick in Cal Poly history, and the highest that year.
 Howard signed with the team that June for a $1.15 million signing bonus.
-Howard bypassed the Rookie League, being assigned to the Class A Short-Season Williamsport Crosscutters of the New York–Penn League.
+Howard bypassed the Rookie League, being assigned to the Low–A Williamsport Crosscutters of the New York–Penn League.
 In his first season of professional baseball, Howard put up a 1–1 record with a 4.45 ERA and 40 strikeouts in 28 1/3 innings over nine starts.
 Williamsport pitching coach Hector Berrios spent the season improving Howard's pitching mechanics, making him and the rest of the rotation focus on the lower half of his body, a move which helped to stabilize Howard's velocity and preserve the health of his arm after each start.

-Howard spent the entire 2018 season with the Class A Lakewood BlueClaws of the South Atlantic League, where he earned Pitcher of the Week honors twice.
+Howard spent the entire 2018 season with the Single–A Lakewood BlueClaws of the South Atlantic League, where he earned Pitcher of the Week honors twice.
 On June 30, Howard recorded a career-high 10 strikeouts in six shutout innings against the Hagerstown Suns.
 He told reporters that the game was "the first time all year that all my stuff has been synced up and I've been able to command all four of my pitches".
 Two starts later, Howard pitched his first complete game in a 4–1 win over the Asheville Tourists.
 He pitched 112 innings for the BlueClaws in 2018, posting a 3.78 ERA in 23 starts and striking out 147 batters.
 On September 7, 2018, Howard pitched the first postseason no-hitter in BlueClaws history, striking out nine batters in the semifinal championship series against the Kannapolis Cannon Ballers and advancing the BlueClaws to the South Atlantic League championships.
 For his no-hitter, Howard received a Minor League Baseball Yearly Award for Top Performance.